7 Drinks In Greece You Have To Try!

 Drinks in Greece - Mastika

 If you’ve ever been to the island of Chios, one thing you will see plenty of is the mastic tree.
-Mastika is a Greek alcoholic drink made from the resin collected from the tree and then mixed with sugar, distilled, and left to create an alcoholic beverage from Greece that is both potent & delicious.
+Mastika is a Greek alcoholic drink made from the resin collected from a tree and then mixed with sugar, distilled, and left to create an alcoholic beverage from Greece that is both potent & delicious.
 It tastes a little herby, almost pine-like.

 Mastika is probably one of the oldest drinks in the country, as its production dates back around 2500 years.
 It’s thought that Hippocrates himself enjoyed a tipple, and many believed that the drink could help with digestive problems.

 These days, mastika is kept in the freezer (don’t worry, you won’t get ice cubes) and served ice cold.
 This is one of the drinks in Greece that is often consumed after a meal, but it can be mixed into Greek cocktails, too – albeit strong ones!
-On its own, mastika has an alcohol content of around 15%, depending upon the brand.
+On its own, mastika has an alcohol content of around 15%, depending on the brand.

 Tentura